patoperpetua/pipelines-npm/README.md

 ## TODO

-- [ ] Create docker image with gitlab linter.
+- [X] Create docker image with gitlab linter.
 - [ ] Use a variable to select docker image node version.
+- [X] Create a script to test locally.

 ----------------------